-Our Designated Senior Manager for safeguarding children, young people and vulnerable adults is Nicola Varley (Youth Work Manager) and Hayley Russell (Safeguarding Officer), along with Charlotte Beck (Trustee).
+Our Designated Senior Manager for safeguarding children, young people and vulnerable adults is Nicola Varley (Youth Work Manager) and Hayley Russell (Designated Safeguarding Officer), along with Charlotte Beck (Trustee).

 In addition, a member of our Safeguarding Team will have a presence at each session (where possible) at Wigan Youth Zone.
-Any member of staff concerned about a child, young person or vulnerable adult should initially report concerns to the Safeguarding lead.
-The Safeguarding Officer will be informed immediately if necessary.
-If they are unavailable you should talk to the Duty

-Manager on shift to escalate.
-The Safeguarding Officer or Duty Manager/Safeguarding Team member has a responsibility to:
+Any member of staff concerned about a child, young person or vulnerable adult should initially report concerns to the Safeguarding lead on the day/evening.
+The DSO will be informed immediately if necessary.
+If they are unavailable you should talk to the Duty Manager on shift to escalate.
+The DSO, Duty Manager/Safeguarding Team member has a responsibility to: